autoplot/documentation/javadoc/org/autoplot/datasource/GuiUtil.md

-# org.autoplot.datasource.GuiUtilUtility class for working with GUIs, first introduced to listen for
+# org.autoplot.datasource.GuiUtil

- who is setting the minimum size.
+Utility class for working with GUIs, first introduced to listen for who is setting the minimum size.

-GuiUtil( )
+# GuiUtil( )

 ***